 You can check out all of our findings in the infographic below.

-To better understand which crowdfunding campaigns are successful, Shopify partnered with HiveWire to analyze over 400,000 completed Kickstarter and Indiegogo campaigns.
+To better understand which crowdfunding campaigns and on which platform are successful, Shopify partnered with HiveWire to analyze over 400,000 completed Kickstarter and Indiegogo campaigns.

 We present those findings here.